developerkevin/MasterList-EthereumClassic/README.md

 ## Miscellaneous

-- [State of the DApps](https://www.stateofthedapps.com/) - A comprehensive list of the Decentralized Applications (DApps) on Ethereum.
 - [Week in Ethereum News](https://weekinethereumnews.com/) - A summary of everything happening in Ethereum each week.
 - [Ethereum Worldwide Meetups](https://www.meetup.com/find/?allMeetups=false&keywords=ethereum) - Meet up with the local Ethereum community via meetup.com.
 - [Community Ethereum Wiki Page](https://eth.wiki/)